Filip Ristovski: Club career

 Born in Negotino, Ristovski played two and a half seasons with FK Metalurg Skopje in the Macedonian First Football League.

 During the winter-brak of the 2015–16 season he moved abroad to Bosnian side FK Borac Banja Luka and played with them the second half of the 2015–16 Premier League of Bosnia and Herzegovina.

 As Borac ended relegated, Ristovski decided to move, and after a successful trial period, he signed with Serbian side FK Javor Ivanjica in August 2016.
-He made his debut for Javor in the 2016–17 Serbian SuperLiga on 25 February 2017 in a 23rd-round game against FK Spartak Subotica in a home 2–3 defeat.
+He made his debut for Javor in the 2016–17 Serbian SuperLiga on 25 February 2017 in a 23rd-round game against FK Spartak Subotica in a home 3–2 defeat.

 Ristovski joined FK Shkupi in January 2019.

 International career

-He played for Macedonia U-19 and U-21 national teams.
+Ristovski played for Macedonia U-19 and U-21 national teams.